 Dolores River Rafting Controversy

 Deemed to be one of the mightiest white-water rivers in the West, the Dolores River drops over 6,500 vertical feet over 50 miles.
 Since 1984, the McPhee Dam has held back the water flow to this river to be diverted to irrigate farms in Montezuma Valley and Ute Mountain Indian Reservation.
 Farmers in this area pushed hard to get the McPhee Dam to be used for their irrigation purposes.
 In their eyes “water not used is water wasted.”
-Dating back to the 1800’s, there have been constant battles between environmentalists and farmer regarding what the precious river water should be used for.
+Dating back to the 1800s, there have been constant battles between environmentalists and farmers regarding what the precious river water should be used for.
 Environmentalists and rafters are in favor of letting the water run its course naturally.
-Those with a vested interest in agriculture and forestry want to keep the water in the region, rather then flowing out of state.
+Those with a vested interest in agriculture and forestry want to keep the water in the region, rather than flowing out of state.
 With such an arid climate, the water is a valuable resource for agriculture in the Southwest.
 The fact that snowpack is finally high enough to allow for releases from the McPhee Reservoir is rare and end exciting news!
-A white-water rafting season on the Dolores River makes it’s return.
+A white-water rafting season on the Dolores River makes its return.

 Dolores River Rafting Makes it’s Return